“Just Be Yourself?”

 Should I practice the guitar day and night and get really good at it?
 Hell, no. Everything that takes work is fake.
 Here, just play this fucking video game that simulates playing the guitar instead.
 There, isn’t a video game about the guitar realer than playing a real guitar?
 Aren’t fake things real and real things fake?
 Isn’t all achievement a biased, subjective, easily-deconstructible illusion?
 AREN’T I STUPID AND FAT AND NOT GOOD AT ANYTHING AND THEREFORE THE MOST “HONEST” PERSON WHO HAS EVER LIVED?

---Well, excuse me, I guess I didn’t know that because I’m not as smart as you.
+Well, excuse me, I guess I didn’t know that because I’m not as smart as you!

 Yes, exactly.
-You do realize that what you just said was the literal truth, right, and that it makes no sense to offer the statement sarcastically as if we were the ones at fault and not you, right?
+You do realize that what you just said was the literal truth, right, and that it makes no sense to offer the statement sarcastically as if I were the one at fault and not you, right?

---Well, maybe I would understand it if you said it in English instead of saying it in Latin just to be a dick.
+Well, maybe I would understand it if you said it in English instead of saying it in Latin just to be a dick!

-We’re saying it in Latin because that’s how you say it.
+I’m saying it in Latin because that’s how you say it.
 You’re the one who’s being a dick.

---You should have stopped the essay and wasted a lot of time explaining what it means in English.
+You should have stopped the essay and wasted a lot of time explaining what it means in English.

---OMG did u here tehy fond anna nicole’s diery and can u belive sanjaya haznt ben votid of yet OMG!!!!!
+OMG did u here tehy fond anna nicole’s diery and can u belive sanjaya haznt ben votid of yet OMG!!!!!

 Prepare yourself, for your world is ending.

-Hell, the “only” reason we don’t smell bad is because we take showers regularly—so why don’t all these people who care so much about being “real” just stop showering, if they’re so ardently opposed to artifice?
+Hell, the “only” reason we don’t smell bad is because we take showers regularly — so why don’t all these people who care so much about being “real” just stop showering, if they’re so ardently opposed to artifice?

 What’s that?
 Because showering is easy, and you only condemn methods of getting good at something as “fake” when they actually require effort, and there are other people who are willing to put in that effort, and you aren’t?

 Oh, okay.
-We’re sorry.
+I’m sorry.

-And with this, the Left has supremely fucked itself.
-Because, you see, this newfangled self-esteem approach to education was only implemented in liberal areas of the country, and so the result has been that an entire generation of Liberal kids is entering college in complete denial of the fact that anything is ever truer or better than anything else—in other words, with no way to defend themselves against the Conservative kids who, when the Blue-State kids first encounter them in college, are the first people they’ve ever heard tell them they’re wrong about anything.
+Because, you see, this newfangled self-esteem approach to education was only implemented in liberal areas of the country, and so the result has been that an entire generation of Liberal kids is entering college in complete denial of the fact that anything is ever truer or better than anything else — in other words, with no way to defend themselves against the Conservative kids who, when the Blue-State kids first encounter them in college, are the first people they’ve ever heard tell them they’re wrong about anything.
 Luckily, the Red-State kids are so stupid that this still only results in a tie most of the time, but it’s still a big problem.
 Where are tomorrow’s Liberal politicians, activists, and thinkers supposed to come from if an entire generation of Liberal kids has been raised to be opposed on principle to the ideas that anyone is ever wrong about anything, and that any idea is ever better than any other idea, or that anything is “true” and anything else “false?”
 Who the fuck gets into politics if they believe that?
 Who the fuck gets into anything if they believe that?
-All they know how to do is say that everyone has “the right to their opinion,” and then go home and play that game where you pretend to play the guitar.
+All they know how to do is say that everyone has “the right to their opinion” and then go home and play that game where you pretend to play the guitar.

 Is cooperation better than conflict?
 In a perfect society, yes.
-But in today’s America, education ain’t a scene; it’s a god damn arms race—you can’t dismantle all your shit unless the other guy does so at the same time.
+But in today’s America, education ain’t a scene; it’s a god damn arms race — you can’t dismantle all your shit unless the other guy does so at the same time.
 And if all the liberal areas of the country stop teaching their kids how to argue, while all the conservative parts of the country are still teaching their kids that screaming others into submission is life’s highest calling, then it doesn’t take someone with a Ph.D. in developmental psychology to see where this is going to get us in 30 years.

 Simply put: the only kids who believe that there is such a thing as truth believe a bunch of shit that is false, and the kids who should believe the shit that is true believe that there is no such thing as truth.